 - Even though it’s thin, it does look wide on the wrist.

-And when I had an uncomfortably restless night, the results seemed to reflect that with large numbers of restless activity showing up on the graph the next day.
 As is often the case though, if I lay in bed reading or just not falling asleep, it didn’t always pick that up, so I occasionally had to adjust the time in the morning.